domaindrivendev/Swashbuckle.WebApi/README.md

 #### DescribeAllEnumsAsStrings ####

 In accordance with the built in JsonSerializer, Swashbuckle will, by default, describe enums as integers.
-You can change the serializer behavior by configuring the StringToEnumConverter globally or for a given enum type.
+You can change the serializer behavior by configuring the StringEnumConverter globally or for a given enum type.
 Swashbuckle will honor this change out-of-the-box.
 However, if you use a different approach to serialize enums as strings, you can also force Swashbuckle to describe them as strings.

 ### Modifying Generated Operations ###